Mast Cell Cancer In Dogs: For Us, A Little Bump And A Big Scare

 December is when we get Berlin’s annual physical.

 This includes a full blood panel that, until this point, only confirmed that everything looks good from her heart to her kidneys.
-With confidence I selected their last appointment of the day, which was just a few hours before an event I was hosting that evening.
+With confidence, I selected their last appointment of the day, which was just a few hours before an event I was hosting that evening.

 There were some other things I wanted to inquire about during the visit including a new small bump on her lower back.